 X-linked Opitz G/BBB syndrome is inherited as an X-linked genetic condition.
-X-linked genetic disorders are conditions caused by an abnormal gene on the X chromosome and occur mostly in males.
-Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains a disease gene he will develop the disease.
-Females that have a disease gene present on one of their X chromosomes are carriers for that disorder.
-Carrier females usually do not display clinical signs because females have two X chromosomes and one is inactivated so that the genes on that chromosome are nonfunctioning.
-It is usually the X chromosome with the abnormal gene that is inactivated.
+X-linked genetic disorders are conditions caused by an abnormal gene on the X chromosome and manifest mostly in males.
+Females that have an abnormal gene present on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not display symptoms because females have two X chromosomes and only one carries the abnormal gene.
+Males have one X chromosome that is inherited from their mother and if a male inherits an X chromosome that contains an abnormal gene he will develop the disease.

 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.

 If a male with an X-linked disorder is able to reproduce, he will pass the abnormal gene to all of his daughters who will be carriers.
 A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.

 X-linked dominant disorders are caused by an abnormal gene on the X chromosome and occur mostly in females.
 Females with these rare conditions are affected when they have an X chromosome with the abnormal gene for a particular disease.
 Males with an abnormal gene for an X-linked dominant disorder are more severely affected than females and often do not survive.